NoorShamasneh/sample-deck-uplaoder-backend/README.md

 # Sample Deck Uploader backend
 This is a demo project for WeFunder company.
 The project is a Meven project built by Spring boot framework.
+It requires to use Java 1.8

+## Install Dependencies

+It you are using IDEA dependencies will be automatically installed, otherwise you need to run `mvn install` .

 ## Development